rolandkennethp/schoolBusTransport/docs/01-Requirements.md

 ## Project Overview

 The School Bus Transportation Management System is a web-based application designed to help a school manage its transportation services efficiently.
-The system provides separate portals for administrators, drivers, and parents, enabling real-time bus tracking, route management, attendance, and communication.
+The system provides separate portals for administrators, drivers, and parents, enabling real-time bus tracking, route management, live tracking, and communication.

 The primary objective is to improve the safety, transparency, and efficiency of student transportation.